 Hamilton’s class, “Special Topics in Public Writing,” focused on Flight Path, which is a series of informational flyers that detail career path opportunities for each of BC’s majors.
 Each Flight Path includes a description of the major and specific steps students can take while at BC to become strong competitors in the job market, as well as stories featuring successful alumni who graduated in the major.
 The Flight Path project, which is overseen by the Office of Career Services, was made possible by a grant from the SunTrust Foundation.

-Madeleine Martin, Administrative Assistant in the Office of Career Services, spoke to Hamilton’s class to explain the purpose of the Flight Path project and how the OCS would use the flyers.
+Madeleine Martin, Assistant Director of Career Development & Technology in the Office of Career Services, spoke to Hamilton’s class to explain the purpose of the Flight Path project and how the OCS would use the flyers.

 “Flight Paths are intended to be useful to many in the BC community,” Martin said.
 “They will assist academic advisors in their work with students who are questioning whether a particular major is right for them and BC admissions counselors who are working with prospective students.”